← Back to Docs

 Run the micro‑ROS serial agent in a Docker container to bridge the Teensy with ROS 2.

 The Teensy communicates with ROS 2 via a micro‑ROS agent, which runs in a Docker container.
-Launch the agent on your development computer, passing it the serial device.
+Launch the agent on your development computer, mounting /dev for serial access, loading environment variables (including ROS_NAMESPACE), using the data channel interface (if00), and enabling verbose logging.

 bash